HeNew4/MySQLSimple/README.md

 # MySQL Simple

-This Dart library aims to simplify and streamline the process of interacting with MySQL databases, providing a user-friendly and efficient interface for performing queries, transactions and common database operations.
+This Dart library aims to simplify and streamline the process of interacting with MySQL databases.

 ## Features